apolloadvice/cre8rflow_v11/TASK.md

 - [x] Support command synonyms/variations (e.g., 'split', 'divide', 'slice' as synonyms for 'cut')
 - [x] Add natural references (e.g., 'this clip', 'the clip before that one', 'the clip that starts at 00:15')
 - [x] Add preposition flexibility for OVERLAY (e.g., support both 'at the' and 'in')
+- [x] Add context awareness for TRIM and CUT commands (2024-06-13)
+- [x] Add context awareness for all major commands (CUT, TRIM, JOIN, OVERLAY, FADE, ADD_TEXT) (2024-06-13)
-- [ ] Add context awareness (e.g., 'now trim it', 'move that to the end')
+- [ ] Add context awareness for future commands (e.g., 'move that to the end', 'duplicate it', 'delete that', 'replace this with ...') — To be implemented when these commands are added
-- [ ] Support natural time expressions (e.g., 'thirty seconds', 'halfway through', 'the last 5 seconds')
+- [x] Support natural time expressions (e.g., 'thirty seconds', 'halfway through', 'the last 5 seconds') (2024-06-13)
-- [ ] Support combined commands (e.g., 'cut at 00:30 and join with clip2', 'trim the start and add a fade in')
+- [x] Support combined commands (e.g., 'cut at 00:30 and join with clip2', 'trim the start and add a fade in') (2024-06-13)
+    - Parser robustly distinguishes between true combined commands and single JOIN/MERGE/COMBINE commands.
+    - All tests pass for both combined and single-command parsing.
-- [ ] **[Experimental] Integrate LLM (GPT) for NLP command parsing**
+- [x] **[Experimental] Integrate LLM (GPT) for NLP command parsing** (2024-06-14)
-    - [ ] Integrate OpenAI API for command parsing
+    - [x] Integrate OpenAI API for command parsing
-    - [ ] Map LLM output to internal edit operations
+    - [x] Map LLM output to internal edit operations
-    - [ ] Fallback to pattern-based parsing if LLM fails or is ambiguous
+    - [x] Fallback to pattern-based parsing if LLM fails or is ambiguous
-    - [ ] Test and validate LLM-based parsing for common and edge cases
+    - [x] Test and validate LLM-based parsing for common and edge cases

-# Note: As of 2024-06-11, all major command types (CUT, TRIM, JOIN, ADD_TEXT, OVERLAY, FADE) are now handled by plugin/handler classes in both the parser and executor.
-The system is ready for plugin/custom command support.
-Group/compound operations (e.g., group cut) are implemented and tested.
-Next: improve natural language flexibility, add referencing by content/position, and develop user-facing features (UI, undo/redo, timeline visualization, etc.).
+    - Note: All features implemented and tested.
+See README for usage and test details.

+# Note: As of 2024-06-13, context awareness for TRIM and CUT is implemented and tested.
+Remaining: context awareness for other commands, natural time expressions, combined commands, and LLM integration.

 ### 10.4 Move Command Support
 - [ ] Implement MOVE command (context-aware, natural language, timeline operation)